ConventionCatCorp/ConCatNFC/README.md

 #### Tag 0x03

 Tag issuance count.
+Unsigned int.
 Starts at zero.
 In the case a tag is re-issued, the previous UID in concat will be removed from the attendee's account and the new UID updated, effectively making the old tag unusable (since a reader won't find the password for the old UID anymore)